lucasbasquerotto/ext-cloud/tasks/node/README.md

 Each host/replica name is in the form `<node_name>-host-<replica_index>`, with `replica_index` starting in 1, except when `replica_index` is `1`, in which case the replica name will be `<node_name>-host`.
 When `hostname` is defined in the node information (where the node name is specified), the `hostname` is used instead of `<node_name>-host` (the `replica_index` follows the same rules explained before).

+`Node` as defined in the environment file refers to the node type, from which the replicas will be created (if the node amount is `1`, it may be used almost as a synonym of `Host`).
+In this context, `Host` and `Replica` are the same (an instance of a node type).

 ## Digital Ocean

 - **Task:** [digital_ocean.main.node.yml](digital_ocean.main.node.yml)